 Chocolate Covered Strawberry Cake Balls #recipe at TidyMom.net #ValentinesDay

-How Long Do Strawberry Cake Balls Last?
+How Long Do Cake Balls Last?

-Cake balls and pops will keep for 5-7 days in an air-tight container on the counter (as long as it’s not too hot in the room), or up to 10 days in the refrigerator.
+Cake balls and cake pops will keep for 5-7 days in an air-tight container on the counter (as long as it’s not too hot in the room), or up to 10 days in the refrigerator.

 The best results for making cake balls ahead of time and freezing is to freeze the undipped cake balls in an air-tight container for up to one month.
 Thaw in the refrigerator then dip cold cake balls as directed in the recipe.